vs PeerGenius

 When Science AI Journal is the better fit

-If you want a free pre-check before you spend anything, broader pre-submission tooling, and a path to actually publish, we're likely the better fit.
+If you want a low-cost pre-check (15 credits, with 25 free welcome credits to start), broader pre-submission tooling, and a path to actually publish, we're likely the better fit.

-- You review manuscripts often and prefer flat $10-per-review or $15/mo unlimited pricing over per-manuscript pricing
+- You review manuscripts often and prefer flat 30-credit-per-review, pay-as-you-go pricing with no subscription over per-manuscript pricing

-- You want a ranked journal shortlist with an openly published benchmark (43.5% top-5; ~75% in chemistry/physics)
+- You want a ranked journal shortlist with an openly published benchmark (54.3% top-5; strongest in chemistry and physics (four papers per field))

 - You want a browsable, cited Research Gaps index and an 8-source Duplicate-Publication check

-- You want an open-access publishing pathway (CC BY 4.0, $0 APC) with the review report attached
+- You want to be first in line for an open-access publishing pathway (CC BY 4.0, no APC, review report attached) when it opens